 Indeed, for a standard order, the standard level II from the AQL table gives the minimum sampling size we should check per reference if we do not want to take additional risks.

-You have the choice of levels I, II and III, with Level III being the most stringent testing and level I being the least.
-Level II is the standard and is most often used.
+You have the choice of levels I, II, and III, with Level III being the most stringent testing and level I being the least.
+As we said above, Level II is the standard and is most often used.

-Usually most importers will choose standard defect levels which are 0/2.5/4 but one can choose 1/1/1 if he wishes or 0/1.5/2.5 like in the automotive industry.
+Usually, most importers will choose standard defect levels which are 0/2.5/4.0 but one can choose 1/1/1 if he wishes or 0/1.5/2.5 like in the automotive industry.

 Using the standard 0/2.5/4.0 defect levels and a sample size of 200, we see that if you have more than 0 critical defects, 10 major defects, or 14 minor defects, you should reject your shipment.
 Of course, the decision about what to do after you received the inspection reports belongs to you, inspection only can give suggestions.

 So most importers will put AQL sampling into the purchase contract and inspection checklist to avoid any misunderstanding in production, suppliers will be clear with your quality requirements.
 Importers will also wish to discuss all inspection findings with their vendor/manufacturer in order to improve whatever possible.
 In case the inspection results are very close to AQL limits, it is vital that you double-check if the AQL of found defects is acceptable to you or not.